 Any combo of hardy root vegetables will work wonders.
 This is a spectacular and colorful side for Thanksgiving and the turkey but also a great complement to roasted red meat or even a vegetarian meal.
 We had some radishes sitting in the fridge from last Saturday’s Farmhouse Delivery and it was about time to put them to good work.
-Have I mentioned that I am in love with my farmer?
+Have I mentioned THE LOVE I have with my farmer?
 Fresh, seasonal produce, milk and meat straight from Texas ranchers, chefs and artisans and delivered to my door.
-They keep me trained to new stuff – have you even ever tried a watermelon radish?
+They keep me trained to try new stuff – have you ever even tried the tanginess/spiciness of a watermelon radish?
 [Note: **I’m not affiliated or get a commission (I really just love them)]

 2 watermelon radishes* (or beets, or turnips)

 1 daikon radish (or parsnip, or celery root)